CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 Below, the individual processing steps are described in detail.

-### Path variables
+### Input and output paths

-All required variables are automatically set in the job script `job_sp`.
-If an example config file is to be run outside this script, the following path variables might need to be defined.
+All required paths are automatically set in the job script `job_sp`.

+If an example config file is run outside this script, the following path variables might need to be defined.
 - `$SP_RUN`: Run directory of `ShapePipe`.
 In general this is just `pwd`, and can be set via
   ```bash